Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 7. Once an exclusion window is created, you can monitor, edit, and/or delete it from the **Exclusion windows** page.

 > [!NOTE]
-> For rollout waves, the scheduled rollout continues when an exclusion window is active and does not restart when updates resume.
+> For rollout waves, the scheduled rollout continues when an exclusion window is active and doesn't restart when updates resume.

 ### Exclude groups